ZiplEix/ZiplEix/README.md

 * 🌍  I'm based in Lyon
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/baptiste-leroyer/)
 * ✉️  You can contact me at [leroyerbaptiste@gmail.com](mailto:leroyerbaptiste@gmail.com)
-* 🧠  I'm learning in EPITECH
+* 🧠  I'm learning at EPITECH

 ### Skills